rohankotanu/mybots/README.md

 ## Age-Fitness Pareto Optimization

-For Age-Pareto Fitness Optimization, I once again began with a population size of 25.
+For Age-Fitness Pareto Optimization, I once again began with a population size of 25.
 From this population, I chose the 12 best individuals through the following process: I gathered the individuals along the Pareto front, which have a Pareto level of 0.
 If I still don't have 12 individuals, I continue recruiting individuals with a Pareto level of 1, then a Pareto level of 2, and so on until I have a group of 12 individuals.

 Next, all of these 12 individuals have a child.
 At this point we have the 12 best individuals from the previous generation (based on Pareto levels) and each of their children, so *12 + 12 = 24 individuals.* In order to maintain a population size of 25 in each generation, I add one new, randomly generated individual to this group.
 This way, each generation has 25 individuals: 24 related to the previous generation and 1 brand new creature.